Interstate 73 in South Carolina: History

 In the 1980s, Ashby Ward of the Myrtle Beach Area Chamber of Commerce suggested that Representative John Light Napier ask the federal government to study an Interstate Highway to Myrtle Beach.
 Napier, who knew traffic was already a problem in the area, persuaded President Ronald Reagan to provide funding for studies.

 Authorized by the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), I-73 was established as a north–south high-priority corridor from Charleston, South Carolina, to Detroit, Michigan.

+Before the planning of I-73, there was discussion of extending I-20 to Myrtle Beach from the city of Florence after the route was completed in 1976 to its current eastern terminus at I-95 in Florence.
+Since the city of Florence is only about 60 mi away from the beach, it was discussed that it would be cheaper to extend I-20 to the beach, rather than build I-73.
+I-20 would follow the US 76 and SC 576 corridors eastward to Marion, then from there using the US 501 and SC 22 corridors southward to Myrtle Beach.
+This extension was planned to benefit economy that could connect the businesses from Atlanta and Dallas-Fort Worth to Myrtle Beach.
+However, SCDOT declined the plan, saying that the extension of I-20 made sense on a map, but extending I-73 from the northern states and Canada would benefit the economy more than extending I-20.

 In 1993, the proposed route through South Carolina followed US 1 and US 52 to Florence, with 73 mi of new road in Marion and Horry counties, and following US 17 from North Myrtle Beach to Charleston.

 When I-73 crossed a border between two states, the federal law authorizing the road required that the two states agree that their sections meet.
 Originally, both Carolinas selected a route running south from Rockingham, North Carolina.
 However, North Carolina had more money to spend on roads, and, on May 10, 1995, the US Senate Environment and Public Works Committee approved North Carolina's plan for I-73 to run eastward to the coast and enter South Carolina at North Myrtle Beach.
 Later that year, officials in both states agreed that I-73 would enter South Carolina south of Rockingham and that the other highway would be I-74.
 This raised the possibility of I-73 bypassing the Myrtle Beach area entirely since I-74 would run to the Myrtle Beach area.